-The DDP vs Randy Savage match-up was memorable on screen, but the real story behind their feud will warm your heart and make your day.
+The Randy Savage and DDP match-up was memorable on-screen, but the story behind their feud will warm your heart and make your day.

 In a tribute video shared on DiamondDallasPage.com, DDP tells a heartwarming Randy Savage Thanksgiving story:

-“So here we are in Florence, South Carolina…place is sold out, people hanging from the rafters.
+"So here we are in Florence, South Carolina… the place is sold out, people hanging from the rafters.

 "Randy controlled his own booking just like Hulk.